 There is also a vigorous intramural program that attracts hundreds of students each season.
-Opportunities for self-scheduled recreational activities include swimming, running, tennis, aerobics, and use of the Fitness Center.
-Intramural activities such as floor hockey, indoor soccer, melon-ball, dodgeball, running competition, flag football, basketball, and volleyball are the basis for a large and ever-changing program.
+Opportunities for self-scheduled recreational activities include swimming, running, tennis, as well as zumba, pilates, spin class, and use of the Fitness Center.
+Intramural activities such as floor hockey, indoor soccer, dodgeball, flag football, basketball, and volleyball are the basis for a large and ever-changing program.

-For information about Adelphi's athletics program, visit the Adelphi Panthers Athletics site at aupanthers.
+For information about Adelphi's athletics program, visit the Adelphi Panthers Athletics Web site at www.aupantherscom.